-• None: The element contrast is not visible or perceived.
+- None: The element contrast is not visible or perceived. - Weak: The element contrast can be seen but does not attract attention.

-- Weak: The element contrast can be seen but does not attract attention. - Moderate: The element contrast begins to attract attention and begins to dominate the characteristic landscape. - Strong: The element contrast demands attention, will not be overlooked, and is dominant in the landscape.
+- Moderate: The element contrast begins to attract attention and begins to dominate the characteristic landscape. - Strong: The element contrast demands attention, will not be overlooked, and is dominant in the landscape.

 As this is a Basic Assessment due to the location of the study area within the Klerksdorp REDZ, no photomontages were generated.
 The expected positioning of the PV area in the landscape was provisionally depicted on KOP photographs in the Annexure.
+The following table identified the KOP that would need to be used to assess the suitability of the landscape change.
 The scale and positioning of the PV areas was informed by a 3D model that replicated the view of the area where the landscape change is proposed as per the example below.
-The following table identified the KOP that would need to be used to assess the suitability of the landscape change.

-Figure 27.
-3D model view as seen from Renosterberg Safari Accommodation Key Observation Point with the PV Survey Area represented as red area.
+Figure 24: 3D model view as seen from Farmstead 1 Key Observation Point with the PV Survey Area represented as blue line.